-applying, evaluating, organizing, reflecting, researching
+applying writing skills, evaluating research papers, organizing research, reflecting on learning applying, evaluating, organizing, reflecting, researching

 Academic Literacy aims to assist beginning graduate students in implementing and writing about their research in English.
 The course provides an overview of conventional research papers with a special focus on the style and organizational characteristics, as well as the rationale and reasoning behind those conventions.